 The Canon T8i is good for travel photography.
 Images are low in noise and graininess even at high ISO levels, and its autofocus system is quick, reliable, and consistent when it comes to accurately tracking moving objects and faces.
 The camera's minimum shutter speed also drops low enough for long exposure photography.
 Unfortunately, it's quite bulky and doesn't feel especially sturdy, though it is comfortable to operate.

 The Canon T8i is a good option for landscape photography.
 Even when shooting at high ISO levels to compensate for poor lighting conditions, images should still be quite low in graininess.
 Its touchscreen interface is bright enough to be seen clearly even under direct sunlight and is quite sharp.
-Unfortunately, while the camera itself is comfortable to operate, it isn't especially easy to carry around for long periods, and the body isn't weather-sealed, though we don't currently test for that.
+Unfortunately, while the camera itself is comfortable to operate, it isn't especially easy to carry around for long periods, and the body isn't weather-sealed.

 The Canon T8i is decent for sports and wildlife photography.
 Its maximum continuous shooting speed isn't particularly high, which can make it difficult to capture distinct images of fast-moving subjects.
 Thankfully, the image quality itself is good, and you should be able to capture clear images that are mostly free of graininess even at high ISO levels.
 The camera's autofocus system does an exceptional job of tracking moving subjects.
 Unfortunately, the camera's kit lens doesn't zoom sufficiently far enough to let you take pictures of far-away objects.